Our Podiatrist In Waterbury & Newtown, CT Can Help You Find Relief From Foot and Ankle Pain

 - Using of a brace or cast to keep the heel and tendon still

 Surgery may be needed if the symptoms do not improve.
-It is best to consult a podiatrist or foot specialist for him to assess the severity of the condition and select the best procedure to repair the Achilles tendon.
+It is best to schedule an appointment with Performance Foot & Ankle Specialists, LLC for our Podiatrists to assess the severity of the condition and select the best procedure to repair the Achilles tendon.